 I have experienced many instances of being obliged by better information, or fuller consideration, to change opinions even on important subjects, which I once thought right, but found to be otherwise.
 It is therefore that the older I grow, the more apt I am to doubt my own judgment, and to pay more respect to the judgment of others.

 Kick him while he's uppity

 Hard-wired into our human nature is a sympathy for the innocent person that's struggling.
-Whose heart doesn’t break to see a kid on crutches.
+Who's heart doesn’t break to see a kid on crutches.
 We are programmed to help and support our fellow human beings.

 By the same token, when you see a jerk you just want to smack him.
 I don't know, maybe the reasoning is that he thinks so much of himself he doesn't need your help.
 Maybe the same inner sense of equity that makes you want to raise up the downtrodden is what makes you want to take the schmuck down a notch.

 That's how you feel when you see Obama.
 Since he's such a prick, you love to make fun of him.

 On a completely unrelated subject, I feel like looking at some baseball pictures.

 Hey, that technique seems familiar.
 Is it possible you've seen someone pitch like that before?
 Oh, for heaven's sake, I believe that's so.
 Here's someone with a very similar pitching style.

 Hey, I wonder, and I'm just thinking aloud here . . .
 I wonder what kind of pitching technique Obama has.
 Since he was such a "brilliant community organizer" I wonder if he's as amazing at everything . . .